Opera dei Pupi: Museums and collections

-To know
+Modern developments

 The Opera dei Pupi nourishes the collective imagination, both in the theatrical, cinematographic and artisan fields.
 For example, in 2015 Girolamo Botta, of Palermo origin, founded the art company G.Botta in Sulmona.
 With his mobile theater, he makes his puppets and paintings tour in central Italy.
 His artifacts have a smaller size than the traditional ones of the Palermo school: in fact, the puppets measure 70 cm, and the theater is also on a smaller scale.
 Later he gave life to the "Italic puppets" that tell the deeds of the warriors of the Osco-Umbrian peoples during the Social War against the Roman Republic.

 In the media

 There are numerous film appearances of the Opera dei Pupi as well as documentary films produced.
 Below is a non-exhaustive list: